 What is a chocolate diamond?

-Chocolate diamonds are a marketing term used by a jewelry company to describe brown diamonds with a rich, warm tone.
+Chocolate diamonds are a marketing term used by a jewelry company to describe brown color diamonds with a rich, warm tone.
 They are essentially the same as any other brown diamond.

 What is a brown diamond called?